nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/how-to-grant-the-edit-permission-without-the-remove-permission.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            Learn how to override the default Edit permission so it does not include Remove by default, and set a new ReadWriteAndRemove permission.
+        excerpt: 'Learn how to override the default Edit permission so it does not include Remove by default, and set a new ReadWriteAndRemove permission.'
         level: Intermediate
         tool: XML Extension
         topics: Permissions